lazydancer/idk/README.md

 # Installing

 Since this is a personal project, sorry I haven't spend much time to help with installation process but you'll need:
-- A minecraft account, user/pass are stored as envirnoment variable
+- A minecraft account, user/pass are stored as environment variable
 - Running a minecraft server with the chests set up.
 - Postgres with an items database and tables.